quixio/quix-docs/docs/apis/streaming-writer-api/request.md

 # Forming a request

 How you send requests to the Streaming Writer API will vary depending on the client or language you’re using.
-But the API still has behaviour and expectations that is common across all clients.
+But the API still has behavior and expectations that is common across all clients.

 !!! tip